A goal without a plan is just a wish.

 If that was all we did in BGS, it would be a fine first-year course with an emphasis on pre-professionalization and general community orientation.
 But it is much more than that.
 BGS also asks you–through reflection and strategic projection–to align your professional, personal, and academic goals with a deeply considered sense of the values and competencies that make you who you are, and also those that will help you become who you want to be.

 The PACE Navigator, a key element in your portfolio, melds more practical academic planning objectives with this more qualitative and reflective consideration of how your values and competencies align with potential future goals.

 In terms of strictly academic matters, the PACE Navigator asks that you chart out your curricular plan over the next four years.
-Using the form that we provide, you should complete as much of a four-year coursework plan as you feel comfortable and able to complete.
-Even if you do not know your major, there are “anchor” courses (e.g., Western Civilization, Gen Ed/honors requirements) that you can fill in.
+Using the form that we provide, you will plan a significant chunk of your four years of coursework.
+Even if you do not know your major, there are “anchor” courses (e.g., General Education requirements and Honors requirements) that you can fill in.
 This will give you a sense of how different majors line up with the core requirements.

-Also, when charting out the academic plan, you might consider when you might study away, do an internship for course credit, or become involved in research (particularly Independent Study and Bachelor’s Essay).
+Also, when charting out the academic plan, you might consider when you might study away, do an internship for course credit, or become involved in research (particularly Honors Immersed and Bachelor’s Essay).
 Weeks 7-10 are specifically designed to help you begin considering these things.